digipolisantwerp/antwerp-ui_react/TESTING.md

 ### Using unique data attributes with ACPaaS UI

-It's not possible to add unique data attributes to the ACPaaS UI component library for the simple reason that the attribute won't be unique anymore when you use the component multiple times on the same page.
+It's not possible to add unique attributes to the ACPaaS UI components for the simple reason that the attribute won't be unique anymore when you use the component multiple times on the same page.

-But in your app you can simply add a data attribute to each individual ACPaaS UI component so you can target the component that you want to test.
+We solve this problem by adding unique attributes to the individual ACPaaS UI components at app level.

 #### Example